nmeri17/suphle-docs/src/docs/v1/console/index.md

 Commands are being loaded into the test runner from the `setUp` method of your `CommandLineTest`.
 This makes it convenient for you to simply find command and run it
 // example

 This snippet assumes you aren't testing command itself, but its side effects.
+Behavior is usually what you want to test, through the underlying service

-If you are doing the former perhaps, trying to provide a double to your modules within your test method, the double will not be acknowledged.
+If indeed, the command is what you want to test, trying to provide a double to your modules within your test method, the double will not be acknowledged.
 In such cases, you want to inject your doubles from `getModules`
 // example